nairakhils/QuasarMorphCNN/README.md

 ### A1) MainClass
 CNN model to classify sources into core, lobe, triple and jets.
-### A2) Lobe
+### A2) Double
-CNN model to subclassify Lobe-type sources into core-dominated and lobe-dominated sources.
+CNN model to subclassify Double-type sources into core-dominated and lobe-dominated sources.
 ### A3) Triple
 CNN model to subclassify Triple-type sources into core-dominated and lobe-dominated sources.